 In this example, an account executive may need to view and create goals for his team but may not need to edit or delete them.
 You can customize the role to allow access to edit and delete only those sales goals created by the user.
 You can also decline the permissions to recalculate goals.

-While reports provide great insights on the productivity of the company, not everyone on your team would need to access or work on reports.
+While analytics provide great insights on the productivity of the company, not everyone on your team would need to access or work on reports.
 The VP of sales would need access to deal reports to analyze turnover, but an SDR would need access only to leads and contacts reports.
-With Freshsales Custom Roles, you can provide access to actions on reports like view, create, edit, delete, export, etc.
+With Custom Roles in Freshworks CRM, you can provide access to actions on reports like view, create, edit, delete, export, etc.

 In the case of an account executive, the user may not need to delete or edit reports on accounts and deals.

 Admin permissions include access to all Admin settings.
 You can configure access to select admin settings by checking/unchecking the options.
-In our example, you can permit access to all admin actions but for export data.
+In our example, you can permit access to admin settings and allow the user to only manage territories.